MetaSys-LISBP/PhysioFit/docs/usage.rst

 |  ...        | ...   | ... |  ...    |
 +-------------+-------+-----+---------+

-Columns **time** and **X** (biomass concentration) are mandatory, as is at least one metabolite column(**Glucose** in this example).
+Columns **time** and **X** (biomass concentration) are mandatory, as is at least one metabolite column (**Glucose** in this example).
 If the biomass and metabolite concentrations were sampled at different moments, you can still group them together in the same table (with an empty value when no data is available).
-In the "experiments" column the name of the condition/ experiment must be given, even if only one condition is being analyzed.
+Column "experiments" contains the name of the condition/experiment, which must be provided even if only one condition/experiment is being analyzed.

 .. note:: Flux units depend on the units of time and concentrations (of biomass and metabolites) provided in the input
              data file.
-For instance, if biomass units are in grams of cell dry weight by liter (gDW/L), metabolite concentrations are in millimolar (mM) and time is in hours (h), the estimated fluxes will be in mmol/gDW/h.
+For instance, if biomass units are in grams of cell dry weight by liter (g\ :sub:`CDW`/L), metabolite concentrations are in millimolar (mM) and time is in hours (h), the estimated fluxes will be in mmol/g\ :sub:`CDW`/h.
 Units should thus be carefully selected, and calculated fluxes must be interpreted consistently with the concentration units.

 .. warning:: The "experiments" column must only contain letters (no numbers) and is case-sensitive!

-.. warning:: To limit any numerical instabilities, provide values in a range not too far from unity (e.g. if a metabolite
+.. warning:: To limit any numerical instabilities, we recommend providing values in a range not too far from unity (e.g. if a metabolite
-             concentration is 2 mM, provide the value directly in mM and not as 2e-3 M).
+             concentration is 2 mM, provide the value directly in mM and not as 0.002 M).
 The concentration of different metabolites can be provided using different units, but a single unit must be used for a given metabolite.

 .. _yaml_config: